Skip to content

 - "64298:9200" # instead of "127.0.0.1:64298:9200"

-Obviously, you should have already configured your T-POT to avoid generic access to ports higher than 64000 (like stated in the official doc)
+Obviously, you should have already configured your T-Pot to avoid generic access to ports higher than 64000 (like stated in the official doc)

-Start by cloning the project
+Start by cloning the project:

-# clone the Greedybear project repository
+# clone the GreedyBear project repository

-git clone https://github.com/honeynet/GreedyBear
+git clone https://github.com/intelowlproject/GreedyBear

 cd GreedyBear/